exqt/LuaJITAutoGUI/README.md

-# LuaAutoGUI
+# LuaJITAutoGUI
-LuaAutoGUI lets your Lua scripts control the mouse and keyboard to automate interactions with other applications.
+LuaJITAutoGUI lets your Lua scripts control the mouse and keyboard to automate interactions with other applications.
 Inspired by [PyAutoGUI](https://pyautogui.readthedocs.io/en/latest/)

 - [LuaJIT](https://luajit.org/) is required to run
 - only supported on Windows